 Waste paper decays in landfills and produces greenhouse gases such as methane and carbon dioxide in the process.
 If this waste paper were recycled and converted into Cellulose Insulation, it would save a tremendous amount of energy.
 No other low cost building insulation can do this.
 In 2007 about 3,000,000 tons of newspapers went to U.S. landfills.
 This paper could have been used to produce an additional 200,000,000 bags of Cellulose Insulation.
 The Cellulose Insulation Manufacturers Association (CIMA) claims that insulating a 1500 ft^2 house with cellulose will recycle as much newspaper as an individual will consume in 40 years.
 If all new homes were insulated with cellulose this would remove 3.2 million tons of newsprint from the nation’s waste stream each year.

 Cellulose Insulation is the Healthiest & Safest

 Cellulose Insulation has low toxicity.
-Unlike foam insulations, which have global warming potential higher than that of carbon dioxide, cellulose does not produce significant gaseous emissions.
-Although OSHA states that cellulose is a dust nuisance, requiring a dust mask during installation, it compares very favorably to the potential NIOSH cancer risk of fiberglass or toxic off gassing from some types of foam insulation, making cellulose the healthiest choice.
+Unlike foam insulations, which have global warming potentials higher than that of carbon dioxide, cellulose does not produce significant gaseous emissions.
+OSHA states that cellulose is a dust nuisance, requiring a dust mask during installation, however, that compares very favorably to the potential NIOSH cancer risk of fiberglass or toxic off gassing from some types of foam insulation, making cellulose the healthiest choice.